elastic/ecs/rfcs/text/0002-rfc-environment.md

 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->

+### Alternative field name proposed in Beats (Filebeat, Metricbeat, Heartbeat...)

- * Beats (Filebeat, Metricbeat, Heartbeat...) document in their configuration files (filebeat.yml, metricbeat.yml...).
+Beats (Filebeat, Metricbeat, Heartbeat...) document in their configuration files (filebeat.yml, metricbeat.yml...) with an alternative field to characterize environments: `fields.env`.

  Example with filebeat.yml